Oldsmobile Firenza: Overview

-For the Firenza's last model year in 1988, it received a new open grille, aerodynamic composite headlamps, and tail lights, styled after those of the Cutlass Ciera.
+For the Firenza's last model year in 1988, it received a conventional horizontal bar grille between new aerodynamic composite headlamps and new tail lights, styled similar to the Cutlass Ciera.
 Also for the Firenza's final year, the hatchback was dropped along with the V6, leaving just the four-cylinder notchback coupe, sedan, and wagon models.
 Also for 1988, all previous trim-level designations were dropped.
 All Firenza body styles came in a single unnamed base model that could be equipped with six various option packages.

-The Firenza was never a strong seller for Oldsmobile.
-In keeping with its premium image, Oldsmobile always had better luck selling larger, better equipped cars, most notably its wide range of Cutlass models.
-Sales of the Firenza were also hampered by Oldsmobile management who fought hard not to have to sell the J-body cars but had to, in order to keep the division’s EPA average fuel economy ratings up to meet General Motors’ corporate standards and in compliance with Federal CAFE regulations.
-Thus, Oldsmobile did not promote this car very well, instead, choosing to put more marketing effort toward the Cutlass Calais.

-Also to blame was competition from the Firenza’s rebadged J-body siblings.
-Sales of the Cavalier and Sunbird annually dwarfed the Firenza, as they better fit into Chevrolet and Pontiac's value-oriented brand portfolios.
+Sales of the Cavalier and Sunbird annually dwarfed the Firenza.
 Due to this, the Firenza was not replaced in Oldsmobile's lineup, leaving the Cutlass Calais as the division's smallest car.
 The Cimarron was discontinued that year as well.
 Leeds Assembly, which built the Firenza, was closed.
 The Skyhawk lasted another year, while GM kept the first-generation Sunbird and Cavalier in production until 1994.